 - The IP address of the device on which the activity occurred

-- What type of device or operating system was used
+- The type of device or operating system used for the activity

-- What internet browser or type of app, if any, was used
+- The internet browser or type of app used for the activity, if any

-If we accidentally flag your activity as unusual, make sure you let us know that it was you.
-For example, this might happen if you use your account on vacation, get a new device, or allow an app to sign in as you.
+- If you choose This was me, it means your own activity is showing up as unusual.
+By choosing this option, you'll let us know we don't need to block your account.
+We may mark activity as unusual if you use your account on vacation, get a new device, or allow an app to sign in as you.

 |Session type||What it means|